MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Build an Xcode workspace on Mac OS.
+Use this task to build an Xcode workspace on macOS.
 <!-- :::editable-content-end::: -->

 :::moniker-end